The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-The alcoholic offering from Carlton United Breweries is one of Victoria’s most famous exports, and there’s a solid chance Carlton Zero could join them.
-One of the first booze-free brews that has been created in the 180-year history of CUB, it’s proof that an old dog can learn new tricks and that no-alc beers can taste great.
+The alcoholic offering from Carlton United Breweries is one of Victoria’s most famed exports, and there’s a solid chance Carlton Zero could join them.
+One of the first booze-free brews that has been created in the entire 180-year history of CUB, it’s proof that an old dog can still learn new tricks.
+And that no-alc beers can taste great.

 heaps noral

-The typical way to do this is to expose the brew to high heat and simply burn the alcohol away.
-Since alcohol has a lower boiling point than water, brewers simply need to boil the fermented beer until the desired amount of alcohol is left.
-This is the most common, and easiest way, to turn a full-strength beer into a non-alcoholic brew, but there are a few other methods that don’t affect the flavour as drastically.
+The typical method involves exposing the brew to high heat and burning/reducing the alcohol content.
+Since alcohol has a lower boiling point than water, brewers simply need to boil the fermented beer until the desired percentage remains.

-Because heating beer before re-pitching doesn’t just suck the alcohol out, it gets rid of the flavour too by altering the hops.
-Brewers can offset this with vacuum distilling, which lowers alcohol’s boiling point so the alcohol can be burned away without affecting the hops.
+Because heating beer before re-pitching doesn’t just scrap the alcoholic component, but also gets rid of the flavour by altering the hops, brewers sometimes opt to offset this with vacuum distilling; which lowers alcohol’s boiling point so the alcohol can be burned away without messing with the hops.

-Now, with new techniques and know-how, almost every brewery has a no or low-alcohol option and plenty of them taste just as good as the “real” thing.
-This is great for people who love the taste of beer but want to edge closer to an alcohol-free lifestyle for the health benefits, whether permanently or temporarily.
+Now, with new techniques and the latest technical know-how, almost every brewery has a no or low-alcohol option and plenty of them taste just as good as the “real” thing.
+This is great for people who love the taste of beer, but want to edge closer to an alcohol-free lifestyle for the health benefits (permanently or temporarily).
 Come Dry July, the sales of low-alcohol beer understandably skyrocket.

-While some of our favourites so far are the Mornington Free Pale Ale, NORT Refreshing Ale, Hawkesbury Prohibition Pale Ale, James Squire Zero, and more, there are more than just a few brands you should be on the look for if you want to cut out the inferior alcohol-free options and zone in on only the best non-alcoholic beers sitting on that shelf.
+While some of our favourites so far are the Mornington Free Pale Ale, NORT Refreshing Ale, Hawkesbury Prohibition Pale Ale, James Squire Zero, and more, there are plenty of brands you should be on the lookout for if you want to cut out the inferior alcohol-free options, and zero in on only the best non-alcoholic beers sitting on that shelf.

 Whether you’re taking on Dry January or Sober October, or simply taking a month off being a piss-cutting legend, there are plenty of options out there.
 Remember to ring ahead to check it’s in stock when tracking a booze-free brew down, as even outside of Dry July, you’ll find they sell out fast.
 So all power to you if you’re taking the month off the booze, and if you’re looking for something to help take the edge off a long day — we think you’ll be pleasantly surprised by what’s on offer in the world of non-alcoholic beers.